exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 !!! tip
-    It is strongly advised to have a separate bitcoind node for every validator; otherwise the single bitcoind node represents a centralization point and brings a weakness into the anchoring process.
+    It is strongly advised to have a separate bitcoind node for every validator; otherwise, the single bitcoind node represents a centralization point and presents a weakness in the anchoring process.

 #### Bitcoin private keys

-Every validator should possess its own secp256k1 EC keypair in order to participate in anchoring process.
+Every validator should possess its own secp256k1 EC keypair in order to participate in the anchoring process.
 The private key should be strongly secured.

 #### Observer interval

-Observer interval defines an interval between Exonum blocks when node should refresh its view of anchoring chain.
-If observer interval is not defined, than node do not track anchoring chain at all.
+Observer interval defines an interval between Exonum blocks when a node should refresh its view of the anchoring chain.
+If the observer interval is not defined, node do not track the anchoring chain at all.

 Tracking is needed to get the [nearest anchoring transaction](#nearest-lect) for every Exonum block.

 #### LECT updating interval

-The frequency (in number of Exonum blocks) between checking the Bitcoin blockchain to update the LECT of the node.
+The frequency (in number of Exonum blocks) of checking the Bitcoin blockchain to update the LECT of the node.

 ### Global settings